 - Take a Third Option: Rent: Too Damn High

-"The noise level is already at the legal limit; now sit down and let me do my job for a minute bitch!"
+"The volume is already at the legal limit; so calm down and let me do my job for a minute, bitch!"

 - This Song Goes Out to All the Serbians: Also the ladies, but mostly the Serbians.